Stephen Nolan: Sexually explicit images incident

-According to reports, Nolan circulated two explicit photographs to several BBC work colleagues.
+According to reports, Nolan circulated two explicit photographs to several BBC colleagues.
 Recipients responded in different ways, with one colleague reportedly being "shocked and offended" by the images.
 The BBC conducted an investigation which led to disciplinary action being taken under the corporation's policies, with the BBC stating that "appropriate action" was taken.
 Nolan subsequently apologised for his actions.

 Legal cases

-Stephen Nolan received an unreserved apology over a "deluge" of social media posts accusing him of being "involved in sectarianism and of inciting hatred and violence in Belfast".
-In 2025 in an Irish News article claimed that a seriously ill woman was being sued by Stephen Nolan, which she described as ‘unnecessary and unwanted’ Her solicitor Darragh Mackin, of Phoenix Law, said the legal process had been ongoing for several years and is taking a toll on his client.
+Nolan received an unreserved apology over a "deluge" of social media posts accusing him of being "involved in sectarianism and of inciting hatred and violence in Belfast".
+In 2025, an article in The Irish News claimed that a seriously ill woman was being sued by Nolan, which she described as "unnecessary and unwanted".
+Her solicitor said the legal process had been ongoing for several years and was "taking a toll" on his client.

-In 2021 Stephen Nolan received a five-figure settlement and private apology from a Twitter user who had posted false allegations and personal abuse.
+In 2021, Nolan received a five-figure settlement and private apology from a Twitter user who had posted false allegations and personal abuse.
 The agreement followed a six-figure payout the previous day from another individual accused of running an online campaign against him.
 Neither party was identified under the settlement terms.
-Nolan’s lawyer, Paul Tweed, confirmed his client accepted the apology and compensation.
+Nolan's lawyer, Paul Tweed, confirmed Nolan accepted the apology and compensation.

-Cafe incident
+Café incident

-In March 2025, the owner of cafe 'Breakfast Baps' in Belfast had to ask Stephen Nolan to leave his premises after a confrontation over obesity post.
-Speaking on The Nolan Show after the incident, Nolan claims the owner told one of his team, the presenter he is "about two stone off a mobility scooter himself."
-After standing by his opinion shared in the social media post, Mr Young came around to the other side of the counter and threw Stephen Nolan out of the shop.
+In March 2025, the owner of a Belfast café called Breakfast Baps asked Nolan to leave his premises after a confrontation over an obesity post.
+Speaking on The Stephen Nolan Show after the incident, Nolan said that the owner of the café told one of his team that the presenter is "about two stone off a mobility scooter himself."
+After standing by his opinion shared in the social media post, the owner came around to the other side of the counter and removed Nolan from the café.